-FlixBus are a fast expanding German-based company offering direct competition with Eurolines.
+FlixBus are a fast expanding German-based company who bought Eurolines but kept the brand alive for some routes.
 With cheap fares, modern coaches with free Wi-Fi and an online ticketing model, this is another option for visitors to Paris with one eye on the wallet.

 Nearly all passengers book online using e-tickets as fares are much cheaper.
 If seats are available you can pay the driver at the full ticket price without any discount.